vtt33/Project-1/README.md

-4- Top categories of goods US imports and exports or overall? - Van Tran Run Project-1/Top Products/Top for Export and Import.ipynb for the analysis
+4- Top categories of goods US imports and exports or overall? - Van Tran -Run Project-1/Top Products/Top for Export and Import.ipynb for the analysis

 - Top export products
 +NUCLEAR PARTS                       1.245000e+12